 We will now seek to continue this progress and maintain Scotland’s reputation as a global leader on tackling climate change.
 Here’s how.

-Scotland well on track to meet existing world-leading climate change targets, we are have met our annual statutory targets for three years running and are outperforming all countries in Western Europe except Sweden.
+Scotland well on track to meet existing world-leading climate change targets.
+We have already reduced emissions by 49 per cent compared to 1990; we have met our annual statutory targets for three years running; and are outperforming all countries in Western Europe except Sweden.

 But there’s much more to do.
 Our new ambitions will ensure that we don’t just meet our international obligations under the Paris Agreement but continue to lead.

 Our new Climate Change Bill will set a new goal of reducing greenhouse gas emissions by 66 per cent, compared to 1990 levels, by 2032.
 We will set a new statutory target for a 90 per cent reduction by 2050 and will move to a net-zero emissions target as soon as possible.

 🌍 We have already exceeded our target of producing 50 per cent of our electricity needs from renewables by 2015.